Kanban WIP Limit header

 Back to top

-Kanban WIP Limits With Hansoft
+Kanban WIP Limits With Helix Plan

 A Kanban WIP limit is a very simple concept, easily applied.
 By using WIP limits, you can give your team more focus and less stress.
 When that’s happening, your team can also deliver more work in the same amount of time — and that means happier customers.